JesseHoj/portfolio/README.md

 # Social Researcher

 ### Education
-- MA, Social Research and Analysis | Montclair State University (_expected May 2027_)
+- MA, Social Research and Analysis | Montclair State University (_expected Jan 2027_)
 - MS, Information Technology Management | Indiana University-Bloomington (_May 2021_)
 - Post-Baccalaureate Coursework, Computer Science | DePaul University
 - BA, Sociology | University of South Florida

 ## Work Experience
-With 14 years of experience at an international public accounting firm within the internal Technology Services department, I developed a robust understanding of the importance of data in driving key decisions.
-Throughout my tenure, I took on various roles focused on the strategic vision of collaborative platforms for our 4,000-person firm.
-My responsibilities included product ownership for several key applications used by our 40,000 client users.
-These experiences equipped me with the skills to leverage data effectively in decision-making processes, communicate complex data to diverse audiences, and collaborate cross-functionally to solve problems.
-In late 2025, I transitioned to full-time academic focus, learning applied Machine Learning to supplement my academic Data Science and R experience.
-My ultimate goal is to transition to full-time research work, focusing on the impact of Artificial Intelligence on inequality and the digital divide.
+With 14 years of experience in internal technology at an international financial services firm, I developed a strong foundation in data-informed decision-making and technology-enabled collaboration.
+I served as product owner for several critical applications supporting 40,000 clients and 4,000 staff, where I strengthened my ability to translate complex data into actionable insights, communicate effectively with diverse stakeholders, and work cross-functionally to address organizational challenges.
+In late 2025, I transitioned to full-time academic study, expanding my training in data science, R
+R, and applied machine learning.
+My long-term goal is to pursue full-time research examining how artificial intelligence shapes inequality and reinforces existing power asymmetries.

 ## This Portfolio
-This portfolio is designed to catalog my work during my Master of Arts in Social Research and Analysis program.
-My primary focus will be on utilizing secondary data sources to provide insightful analysis on various social issues.
-As my coursework progresses, I will also include examples of survey research, interviews, focus groups, and other data collection methodologies.
-This portfolio will serve as a comprehensive record of my academic journey and showcase my ability to apply research methodologies to impact social policy.
+This portfolio will catalog selected research projects for collaboration with other researchers.